 That summer, I took a postdoctoral position at the Livermore, CA campus of Sandia National Laboratories to work on energy storage projects.
 A year later, I was hired as a staff scientist and promoted to Principal Member of the Technical Staff a few years later.
 I’m very proud of this phase of my career, as it allowed me to mentor younger scientists and continue to form my own ideas about how chemistry could benefit battery science.

-But after realizing how much I loved the mentorship aspect, I knew I needed to make a career change to maximize the opportunities!
-I interviewed for academic positions in chemistry, and I was lucky enough to be hired on at Davidson College as an assistant professor!
+But after realizing how much I loved the mentorship aspect, I knew I needed to make a career change that would let me focus on mentorship.
+I interviewed for academic positions in chemistry, and I was lucky enough to be hired by Davidson College as an assistant professor!
 Now I get to focus on the things I love most: students and science!

 I can be contacted directly at mitch.anstey[@]davidson.edu, and you can follow me on Twitter at @theyneedacrane.

-Jay Nicoleau (’21) is a rising sophomore and (we hope!) a future chemistry major.
-Jay’s first experience in independent research was the summer of 2018, and he has taken to it easily!
+Jay Nicoleau (’21) is a junior and joined the group in the summer of 2018.
 After shadowing Nathan Rudman during the previous Spring semester, Jay took over our project on main group redox shuttles.
 After only three weeks in the lab, Jay isolated an anionic boron complex that had been eluding me for the past three years!
 LUCKY?!
 Nope, he’s that good.

 Former Group Members